Circumcision is the surgical removal of the foreskin. The foreskin is a flap of skin that covers the tip of the penis.

 Will It Hurt?

 Swelling and scabbing is normal.
 The circumcision site should heal in about 10 days.
 If used, the Plastibell will fall off in the same time frame.

 Call Your Doctor

-- You find a bloodstain larger than the size of a quarter on the baby's diaper
+- A bloodstain larger than the size of a quarter in his diaper

 - The Plastibell device has not fallen off within 10 days

-- The penis or the area of the incision appears red, swollen, hot to the touch, or is oozing a yellowish discharge
+- The penis or the area of the incision is red, swollen, hot to the touch, or is oozing a yellowish discharge

-- The baby develops a fever or appears to be in pain
+- A fever or appears to be in pain

-- The baby does not have a wet diaper within 6–8 hours of the procedure
+- Not had a wet diaper within 6 to 8 hours of the procedure

-- The head of the penis appears blue or black
+- A penis head that looks blue or black

 Family Doctor—American Academy of Family Physicians https://familydoctor.org